Melania Trump Jabbed With Disturbing Headlines Just As Her Popularity Rating Soars [Opinion]

 — Stephany Scoot (@LoveStephanysco) March 10, 2017

 Melania said maybe all of eight words describing her love life with Trump.
 Those descriptive words were, “not much, almost, even more and great, great time.”
-Apparently, the “weird” part was that sometimes the two of them got together more than just once a day.
+Apparently the “weird” part was that sometimes the two of them got together more than just once a day.
 That is hardly “weird.”

 When Stern asked Melania if she had sex with Trump daily, she told him “even more.”
 She also added how the two of them had a “great, great time.”
 To say that this is anywhere near “weird details” is one heck of a stretch.
-Sure, Howard Stern is known for this kind of stuff — he seems to bring everything back to sex — but he’s built an empire for himself doing this for decades.
+Sure, Howard Stern is known for this kind of stuff, he seems to bring everything back to sex, but he’s built an empire for himself doing this for decades.

 @MELANIATRUMP #YouAreAwesomeBecause "A cheerful heart is good medicine.."
 TY 4 sharing your cheerful heart w/@realDonaldTrump God bless you! pic.twitter.com/Zn6FUfJF8G